The Illusion of Competence: Evaluating the Effect of Explanations on Users' Mental Models of Visual Question Answering Systems: Results

 We organize the discussion of results based on the hypotheses outlined in Section~\ref{sec:approach}.
 Since we ask whether explanations help participants determine that the systems could not recognize color, the following discussion concentrates on the grayscale condition and the differences between the grayscale and color conditions (see Appendix~\ref{sec:appendix_additional_results} for detailed results of the color condition).

 All systems received high ratings in all competency and capability dimensions when tested in the color condition of Exp.A and X, on both datasets (see Table~\ref{tab:ExpAX_results_color_cond_allcriteria} in Appendix~\ref{sec:appendix_additional_results}).
 These ratings decreased in very similar ways in the grayscale condition.
 Therefore, we were able to use all items from all systems to test our hypotheses, generalizing over minor system differences.
 We discuss differences between datasets and models in Appendix~\ref{sec:appendix_additional_results}, since these were not essential for testing our hypotheses.
-Summaries of hypotheses and results are given in Table~\ref{tab:hypotheses-results}.
+See Table~\ref{tab:hypotheses-results} for summaries of hypotheses and results.